AngleProtocol/angle-docs/governance/veANGLE/lock-details.md

 ## 🤍 veANGLE Governance Whitelisting

-Like in Curve and Frax systems, smart contracts & DAOs require whitelisting by governance to stake for veANGLE.
-Only externally owned accounts and normal user wallets can directly call the veANGLE stake locking function.
+Like in Curve and Frax systems, smart contracts & DAOs require whitelisting by governance to lock ANGLE for veANGLE.
+Only externally owned accounts (EOA) can directly call the veANGLE stake locking function.

-In order to build veANGLE functionality into your protocol, begin the governance process with the ANGLE community in the [governance forum](https://gov.angle.money) by submitting a whitelisting proposal.
+In order to have your protocol or DAO ownn veANGLE, you can begin the governance process with the ANGLE community in the [governance forum](https://gov.angle.money) by submitting a whitelisting proposal.